jafaryor/algorithms-and-data-structures/src/data-structures/trie/readme.md

 Keys in the trie are implicitly represented by paths from the root that end at nodes with non-null values.

 ### Deletion
-The  first  step  needed  to  delete  a  key-value  pair from a trie is to use a normal search to find the node cor-responding  to  the  key  and  set  the  corresponding  value  to `null`.
+The  first  step  needed  to  delete  a  key-value  pair from a trie is to use a normal search to find the node corresponding  to  the  key  and  set  the  corresponding  value  to `null`.

 If  that  node  has  a  non-null  link  to  a  child,  then  no more  work  is  required;  if  all  the  links  are  null,  we  need  to remove the node from the data structure.
 If doing so leaves all the links null in its parent, we need to remove that node, and so forth.

 ![trie-deletion](./images/trie-deletion.png)

 ### Time Complexity
 From a theoretical standpoint, the complexity of `search()` is optimal for search hit—we could not expect to do better than search time proportional to the length of the search key.
-Whatever algorithm or data structure we are using, we can-not know that we have found a key that we seek without examining all of its characters.
+Whatever algorithm or data structure we are using, we cannot know that we have found a key that we seek without examining all of its characters.

 Suppose  that  we  are  searching  for  a  key  in  a trie and find that the link in the root node that corresponds to its first character is null.
 In this case, we know that the key is not in the table on the basis of examining just one node.
 This case is typical: one of the most important properties of tries is that search misses  typically  require  examining  just  a  few  nodes.
 If  we  assume  that  the  keys  are drawn from the random string model (each character is equally likely to have any one of the R different character values) we can prove this fact: